gitbls/pistrong/CertInstall.md

       * Select/check "Use default gateway on remote network"
       * OK out of all screens
     * Via Powershell (Admin)
-      * Use Get-VpnConnection to list your VPNs
+      * Use Get-VpnConnection to list your VPNs and check the current state of Split Tunneling
       * Use Set-VpnConnection -SplitTunneling 1 to turn it on (all traffic flows over the VPN), or 0  to turn it off